Lattimore's INT caps Saints' comeback win over Eagles

-Overcoming a horrid start and a 14-point first-quarter deficit, Drew Brees threw for 301 yards and two touchdowns and lifted the New Orleans Saints to a 20-14 NFC Divisional Playoff victory over the Philadelphia Eagles Sunday at the Mercedes-Benz Superdome.
+Overcoming a horrid start and a 14-point first-quarter deficit, Drew Brees threw for 301 yards and two touchdowns and lifted the host New Orleans Saints to a 20-14 NFC divisional playoff victory over the Philadelphia Eagles on Sunday at the Mercedes-Benz Superdome.

-Saints cornerback Marshon Lattimore intercepted a Nick Foles pass — which went through the hands of Alshon Jeffery — at the New Orleans 33 with 1:52 remaining, and running back Alvin Kamara ran for 12 yards on third-and-10 to kill the clock.
+Saints cornerback Marshon Lattimore intercepted a Nick Foles pass — which went through the hands of Alshon Jeffery — at the New Orleans 19-yard line and returned it to the Saints’ 33 with 1:52 remaining, and running back Alvin Kamara ran for 12 yards on third-and-10 in the final minute to kill the clock.

 The No. 1-seeded Saints (14-3) trailed 14-0 just 10:23 into the game but scored 20 unanswered points to advance to the NFC Championship Game next Sunday afternoon against the Los Angeles Rams at the Superdome.

-After starting 0 for 3, including an interception on the first play of the game, Brees finished 28 of 38, with scoring passes of 2 yards each to Keith Kirkwood and Michael Thomas.
-Thomas set a Saints’ playoff record with 12 catches for 171 yards.
+After starting 0 for 3, including an interception on the first play of the game, Brees finished 28 of 38 with scoring passes of 2 yards each to Keith Kirkwood and Michael Thomas.
+Thomas set Saints’ playoff records with 12 catches and 171 yards receiving.

+“Defensively in the second half, we were outstanding,” Saints coach Sean Payton told reporters following the game.
+“It wasn’t a perfect game.
+There’s a lot of things we have to clean up.
+But we got the win against the defending champions, and that means a lot. ...
+We’ve played from behind quite a bit in the regular season, and we’ve been able to come back. ...
+We did a great job of getting off the field on third down.”

 The sixth-seeded Eagles (10-8) played valiantly despite a flurry of injuries.
 Foles completed 18 of 31 passes for 201 yards, but Philadelphia’s offense failed over the final three quarters, amassing just 97 yards after 153 in the first.

-Note: EditorsNote: Adds quotes; clarifies Thomas’ multiple Saints records and location of Lattimore interception